geo-python/site/source/lessons/L2/git-basics.rst

 .. image:: https://img.shields.io/badge/launch-CSC%20notebook-blue.svg
    :target: https://notebooks.csc.fi/#/blueprint/d71cd2d26d924f48820dc22b67a87d8e

-We will cover the very basics of version control using Git and GitHub:
+This tutorial covers the very basics of version control using Git and GitHub.
+The idea is that you would use this workflow each week when working with the exercises:

 1. `Configuration`_
 2. `Clone a repository from GitHub`_